CNES/rastertools/docs/cli/hillshade.rst

                           90°=zenith and 0°=horizon
     --azimuth AZIMUTH     Azimuth of the sun in degrees, [0°, 360°] where 0°=north, 90°=east, 180°=south and 270°=west
-    --max_radius MAX_RADIUS       Max accepted distance (in pixels) around a point to evaluate horizontal elevation angle
+    --radius RADIUS       Max distance (in pixels) around a point to evaluate horizontal elevation angle
     --resolution RESOLUTION
                           Pixel resolution in meter